 - New CCTA Transit Center: For many years, the City has sought to relocate the undersized and dated mass transit facility at the corner of Cherry Street and Church Street.
 CCTA has been leading this effort for a couple of years, and last week the City Council approved my Administration’s proposed easement that will allow CCTA to build a modern, well-designed, larger facility in the City’s St. Paul Street right-of-way between Cherry Street and Pearl Street.
 We look forward to news regarding a ground-breaking for this much-needed facility soon.

-On November 12 we will have the first meeting of the Mayor’s Book Group, where we will discuss An Idea Whose Time Has Come, Washington Post writer Todd Purdum’s history of the Civil Rights Act of 1964.
-The book is great and a quick read – it’s not too late to start it.
-E-mail firstname.lastname@example.org for details about the event, a free copy of the book provided by the UVM Humanities Center, and notices about future books that will engage other issues of importance to our community.
+On November 12 from 5:00 to 6:30 pm we will hold the first meeting of the Mayor’s Book Group, where we will discuss An Idea Whose Time Has Come, Washington Post writer Todd Purdum’s history of the Civil Rights Act of 1964.
+We will start the event with a panel that includes UVM Professors Emily Bernard and Alec Ewald and Fletcher Free Library Director Rubi Simon and then move into small group discussions in which everyone can contribute.
+The book is great and a quick read – it is not too late to start and participate.
+Stop by the Fletcher Free Library circulation desk to pick up your free copy of the book provided by the UVM Humanities Center and join us.

-As always, I invite you to join me at the Bagel Café on Wednesday mornings from 8:00-9:00 am and at our other frequent community events.
+Finally, as always, I invite you to join me at the Bagel Café on Wednesday mornings from 8:00-9:00 am and at our other open coffees and community events.
 To get information about these events and other City news, please visit www.Facebook.com/MiroBTV.
 I hope to see you soon.